ivanch/self-trainer/README.md

 | With augmented data from GAN | 78.73% |

-## NOTES
+## Notes
-* This method works better with limited data, in all cases presented here I used 2,000.
+* This method works better with limited data.
+In here it was used 2,000 images.
-* This method doesn't work with all datasets, MNIST as an example.
+* This method doesn't work with all datasets, normal MNIST as an example.
 * If you want to test, be sure to test both GAN and GAN + DATASET options, performances may vary.
 * When training the GAN, samples of the outputs will go into the `Samples` folder, this way you can check the GAN performance.